How Long Are You Contagious With The Flu?

 All that gooey mucus you've been coughing up is good at trapping viruses before they can infect other cells.Your body is in an all out war, you against the virus.
 Immune cells seek out and destroy virus-infected cells.

 As your airways get irritated, you cough and sneeze.
 And that's exactly what the flu wants.
-That's because the flu is spread from person to person in virus containing droplets that are produced when a sick person coughs, sneezes or even breaths.
-When you cough, tiny droplets that fly from your mouth can travel as far as 20 feet at speeds ranging 25-50 mph.
-Sometimes, they can stay suspended for hours.
+That's because the flu is spread from person to person in virus-containing droplets that are produced when a sick person coughs, sneezes or even breathes.
+When you cough, tiny droplets that fly from your mouth can travel as far as 20 feet at speeds ranging from 25-50 mph.
+Sometimes they can stay suspended for hours.

 If someone inhales those particles, they can become infected.
 The flu can even be transmitted if someone touches a surface contaminated with flu and then touches her face or mouth.
 That's why hand-washing is so important when you're sick.
-But, the best way to prevent spreading the flu is to stay home if you can.
+But the best way to prevent spreading the flu is to stay home if you can.

 So how long are you really contagious with the flu?